Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

-In this set of experiments on the Garnet \textsc{mdp}s domain, we answer our first question of whether \textsc{krope} representations lead to stable representations with good realization and generalization properties.
+In this set of experiments on the Garnet \textsc{mdp}s domain, we analyze the stability and $q^\pieval$ consistency properties of the learned representations.
 We present the results in Figure~\ref{fig:randommdp_basic}.
 Our Garnet \textsc{mdp}s were generated with $8$ states and $5$ actions, with a total of $|\mathcal{X}| = 40$ state-actions, and each native $(s,a)$ representation is a $1$-hot vector.
 In these experiments, the native representation is fed into a linear encoder with a bias component and no activation function.
 All algorithms are trained for $500$ epochs and we report the results by evaluating the final learned representations for different latent dimensions $d$.